edsu/inkdroid.org/_posts/2016-10-15-followers.md

 TLDR;

-Q: Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT in the second Presidential Debate?
+Q: Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT during the second Presidential Debate?

 A: I'm not sure, but maybe it has something to do with abortion?